Deciding to Attend Graduate School

 - Do you need relevant work experience to be a competitive candidate?
 Some schools only let in candidates with prior work experience.
 This work experience can also enrich your graduate school education.

 - Is your expectation of what will happen after you get your degree realistic?
 Have your researched job opportunities and salaries for persons holding the advanced degree you will obtain?

-Call (978) 837-5480 to make an appointment with a career counselor, or stop by the O’Brien Center for Student Success, Sakowich Campus Center, Second Floor to see how we can help.
-Walk in hours are Monday through Friday 3:00pm to 4:00pm.
+Call (978) 837-5480 to make an appointment with a Career Advisor, or stop by the O’Brien Center for Student Success, Sakowich Campus Center, Second Floor to see how we can help.